sourmash-bio/sourmash/doc/databases-advanced.md

 support massive-scale content-based search.
 They can be built with `sourmash index -F rocksdb`.
 RocksDB indexes are fully supported since sourmash v4.9.0.

+### Standalone manifests

+(This format is ideal for many advanced use cases.)

+Manifests are catalogs of signature metadata - name, molecule type, k-mer size, and other information - that can be used to select specific signatures for searching or processing.
+Typically when using manifests the actual signatures themselves are not loaded until they are needed, although the efficiency of this depends on the signature storage mechanism; for example, JSON-format containers (`.sig` and `.lca.json` files) must be entirely loaded before any signature in the file them can be used, unlike zip containers.

+As of sourmash 4.4 manifests can be *directly* loaded from the command line as standalone collections.
+This lets manifests serve as a catalog of signatures stored in many different locations.
+Sketches can be selected by name, k-mer size, molecule type, and other features without loading the actual sketch data.

+Standalone manifests are preferable to both directory storage and pathlists (below), because they support fast selection and direct lazy loading.
+This means that sourmash operations that support streaming or online search (such as `prefetch` and `gather`, among others) can avoid loading everything all at once.

+Standalone manifests are the most effective solution for managing custom collections of thousands to millions of signatures, as well as working with multiple large sketches.

+They can be created with `sourmash sig collect` and `sourmash sig check` (sourmash v4.4 and later).

+Sourmash supports two manifest file formats - CSV and SQLite.
+SQLite manifests are much faster and lower-memory than CSV manifests.

 ## Storing JSON in `.sig` and `.sig.gz` files: the original format.